 Merlin, which is classed as the world's highest grade molybdenum and rhenium deposit, is south of Cloncurry, underneath the Mount Dore copper deposit.
-Merlin was a totally unexpected blind discovery made while Ivanhoe Australia Ltd was conducting resource drilling of the Mount Dore project.
-An east-dipping tabular body of molybdenite formed as breccia infill, disseminations and styolites within carbonaceous metapelites and metasiltstones of the Kuridala Formation.
+The deposit style for the molybdenum and rhenium at Merlin (including the Little Wizard zone) and Kalman is considered to be new for Queensland and the world.
+Merlin was a totally unexpected blind discovery made while lvanhoe Australia Limited was conducting resource drilling of the Mount Dore project.
+An east-dipping tabular body of molybdenite formed as breccia infill, disseminations and styolites within carbonaceous metapelites and metasiltstones of the Kuridala Formation hosted by a late fault system (Photographs 159a and 160).
+Rhenium occurs together with molybdenum within the breccia infill (Photograph 159b).
 The ore body is hosted by a late fault within the Mount Dore Fault Zone.
 Inova Resources was conducting a scoping study covering an underground mine, molybdenum concentrator and roaster at Merlin in 2013.
 The indicated and inferred resource at Merlin is 6.7 Mt at 1.33% Mo and 23.2 g/t rhenium.
 This resource contains approximately 89 700 t of Mo and 155 t of rhenium.
 Additionally, a zone of bonanza grade molybdenite was discovered about 90 m below surface and 55 m west of a proposed decline into the Merlin deposit.
 This zone has been called the Little Wizard and has an inferred resource estimate of 15 000 t at 6.5% Mo and 84 g/t rhenium.
 The Little Wizard zone could potentially host a direct shipping operation before a concentrator is built in Merlin.
-Plans for commencement of production were set for 2013, but may now succeed in 2015.
+Plans for commencement of production were set for 2013, but Inova Resources (formerly Ivanhoe Australia Limited) had chosen not to go into production at Merlin in 2012-13.
 The Merlin development plan included the option of a roaster being built in Townsville or Asia to process the molybdenum concentrate.
 Approximately one third of the estimated capital cost for Merlin (about \$345 m in total) is associated with building the roaster to process the molybdenum concentrate and enable rhenium capture.
-Inova Resources sold all tenements and operations in the Cloncurry area to Chinova Resources in 2014.
+According to Chinova Resources the Merlin processing plant is now expected to be located near the Merlin portal.
+Previously it was to be based at Osborne and have a throughput rate of 500 000 tpa (tonnes per annum) and produce 5100 tpa of molybdenum as molybdenum trioxide (MoO3) and 7.3 tpa of rhenium as ammonium perrhenate (APR) (NH4ReO4) for the first seven years following ramp-up.
+Chinova Resources intend to sell the molybdenum-rhenium concentrate to China.
+Chinova Resources acquired Merlin in 2014, and despite preparations for commencing production in 2015, they have retained Merlin on care and maintenance indefinitely.